Masonry Repair for Wisconsin Chimneys

 2. The number of flues connected to your chimney.

 Appliances such as furnaces, boilers, and water heaters are often vented through a home’s chimney.
-If many of these utility flues are damaged, the repair becomes more labor-intensive and costly.
+If any of these utility flues are damaged, the repair becomes more labor-intensive and costly.

-Masonry and factory-built chimneys are the two main categories used in homebuilding.
-Masonry chimneys are more expensive as they require more tooling and a unique skillset to build.
+The two main categories used in homebuilding are masonry and factory-built chimneys.
+Masonry chimneys are more expensive to build as they require more tooling and a unique skillset.
 Prefab units require fewer materials and are less expensive to install.

 An inspection from one of our qualified stonemasons will be required to receive an accurate quote.